Containment: A Variation of Cops and Robbers: Containability

+If the game is in state $P_t$ with $t > 0$, then regardless of the robber's move, the cops can move to place the game into state $Q_t$.
+(If the robber moves to an endpoint of $e$, or to an endpoint of the edge parallel to $e$, then the two cops on parallel edges can advance toward the robber while the cop on $e$ can move to an edge between the two cycles to place the the game into state $Q_t$.
+Otherwise, the two cops on parallel edges can remain on those edges while the cop on $e$ can move to an edge between the two cycles to place the game into state $Q_t$.)
+If the game is in state $Q_t$ with $t > 0$, then regardless of the robber's move, the cops can move to place the game into state $P_{t'}$ with $t' < t$.

+Alternately applying the above two strategies allows the cops to eventually force the game into state $P_0$.
+At this point, without loss of generality, the robber is at $a_1$ and there are cops on $\{a_0,a_1\}$,$\{a_1,a_2\}$ and $\{b_0,b_1\}$.

-From this position, the robber must move, or else he will be contained on the next turn.
-Suppose that in the figure above, we label the robber's position $a_j$, $C1$'s position $aa_{j-1}$, and the other positions accordingly (based on the labeling scheme defined above).
-Therefore at his next turn, the robber must move to $b_j$.
-In response, $C1$ moves to $aa_j$, $C2$ moves to $ab_{j+1}$, and $C3$ moves to $b_{j-1}$.
-From here, the cops will win at their next turn regardless of $R$'s move. \end{proof}
+From this position the robber must move to $b_1$, or else he will be contained on the next turn.
+In response, the cop on $\{a_1,a_2\}$ moves to $\{a_0,a_1\}$, the cop on $\{a_0,a_1\}$ moves to $\{a_0,b_0\}$, and the cop on $\{b_0,b_1\}$ moves to $\{b_1,b_2\}$.
+From here, the cops will win at their next turn regardless of the robber's move. \end{proof}

-{\bf A family of uncontainable cubic graphs}
+\subsubsection{A family of uncontainable cubic graphs}

 For any integer $k {\geq} 3$, define the {\bf $k$-ring of squares} to be the graph consisting of $k$ disjoint four-cycles arranged cyclically with antipodal pairs of points in neighboring four-cycles connected.
 Figure~\ref{4ringexample} shows the $4$-ring of squares.